-One of the surest signs that summer is in full swing is when corn on the cob makes its triumphant return to farmer's markets, grocery stores, and dinner tables far and wide.
-A staple of American comfort food, corn is one of the most popular vegetables in the U.S., and is used in everything from Thanksgiving corn casserole to Mexican street corn on a stick to southern-style cornbread partnered with BBQ.
-But can our dogs eat corn and enjoy it like we do?
+One of the surest signs summer is in full swing is when corn on the cob makes its triumphant return to farmers' markets, grocery stores, and dinner tables.
+It's a staple from Thanksgiving to the occasional barbecue.
+But can dogs eat corn and enjoy it like we do?

-"Snacks that are high in fiber are useful because they can help suppress appetites," says Denver-based vet Kaci Angelone, DVM, MS. "High fiber foods can make them feel fuller longer, which can help combat obesity."
+"Snacks that are high in fiber are useful because they can help suppress appetites," says Denver-based veterinarian Kaci Angelone, DVM.
+"High-fiber foods can make them feel fuller longer, which can help combat obesity."

-This one should be a hard pass.
-While it might seem like a fun treat/toy combo for your pup, corn cobs are fairly easy for dogs to break and chew, but difficult to swallow and digest, which can lead to intestinal blockages, which typically require surgery to treat.
+Dogs should absolutely not have corn cobs.
+While it might seem like a fun treat-and-toy combo for your pup, corn cobs are fairly easy for dogs to break and chew, but they're difficult to swallow and digest.
+That can lead to intestinal blockages, which typically require surgery to treat.

 What do you do if your dog eats a corn cob?
 If you think your dog has swallowed a piece of cob, watch them closely for signs of lethargy, dehydration, loss of appetite, or vomiting, then get them to a vet if any of the above occurs.